 I worked at Greenbarn Potters Supply for 20 years while the kids grew up, the last 15 years as manager.
 We supplied potters in BC with clay, kilns, and all the supplies they needed.
 I enjoyed my time there and really liked the customers and staff.
 Working with Stan Clarke, who started Greenbarn in the early 1970's, was particularly enjoyable.
 Stan was a great guy, friendly with everyone and very generous with his time and knowledge.

-Salt-fired: In this process, at the end of the firing, a salt/soda mixture is thrown in the kiln, and this fuses with the surface of the clay, making a glaze and giving some interesting and varied results.
-The salt leaves a distinctive orange-peel effect, often bleaching out the glazes, giving quite different finishes.
-Firing in salt requires more work and the pieces are more expensive than gas-fired work.
+Salt-fired: At the end of the firing, a salt/soda mixture is thrown in the kiln, and this fuses with the surface of the clay, with a distinctive orange-peel effect, often bleaching out the glazes and giving some interesting and varied results.

-Wood-fired: I’ve recently been introduced to wood firing.
-The kiln is fired with wood only and this produces a beautiful fired result where the flame hits the pot and where wood ash is deposited on the surface of the clay.
-Variations in the flame produce different effects on each pot, and marks are left on the pot as the fire and ash flow around the pot.
-Firing with wood requires even more work than salt or gas, so the pieces are more expensive.
+Wood-fired: In wood firing, the kiln is fired with wood only and this produces a beautiful fired result where the flame hits the pot and wood ash is deposited on the surface of the clay.
+Variations produce different effects as the fire and ash flow around the pot.